mhoban/rainbow_bridge/README.md

 ### BLAST settings

 These settings allow you to control how BLAST searches are performed and specify the location of search databases.
-The only required option (unless BLAST queries are being skipped) is the location of a local BLAST database, which is set using the command line option `--blast-db`.
+The only required option is the location of a local BLAST database, which is set using the command line option `--blast`.
 Other options in this category allow you to control BLAST search criteria directly (e.g., e-value, percent match, etc.).
 For further explanation of these options beyond what is described here, see the [blast+ documentation](https://www.ncbi.nlm.nih.gov/books/NBK279690/).

-First, the command-line option `--blast` must be given to tell rainbow_bridge to run a BLAST search.

 The following options are available:

 Specifying your database:
-<small>**`--blast-db [blast db name]`**</small>: Location of a BLAST database (path *and* name).
-For example, if the NCBI `nt` database resides at `/usr/local/blast`, use `--blast-db /usr/local/blast/nt`.
-If you have a custom database called `custom_blast` in `/home/user/customblast`, pass `--blast-db /home/user/customblast/custom_blast`.
+<small>**`--blast [blast db name]`**</small>: Location of a BLAST database (path *and* name).
+For example, if the NCBI `nt` database resides at `/usr/local/blast`, use `--blast /usr/local/blast/nt`.
+If you have a custom database called `custom_blast` in `/home/user/customblast`, pass `--blast /home/user/customblast/custom_blast`.
 The "name" of the database is the same as the value passed to the `-out` parameter of `makeblastdb`.
 If you are unsure of the name of a particular blast database, a good way to identify it is that it's the base name of the .ndb file.
 For example, if you have a directory with a `fishes.ndb` file, the name of the BLAST database will just be `fishes`.

 Taxonomic name resolution:
 BLAST databases use numerical NCBI taxonomy IDs (taxids) to assign taxonomy to sequences.
 In order for your results to contain the actual scientific names associated with those taxids, the NCBI BLAST taxonomy database (taxdb) must be available to the pipeline.
 This can be achieved in several ways:

-  - taxdb files (`taxdb.btd`, `taxdb.bti`, and `taxonomy4blast.sqlite3`) present alongside the database(s) passed using `--blast-db` will be used for queries of those supplied databases.
+  - taxdb files (`taxdb.btd`, `taxdb.bti`, and `taxonomy4blast.sqlite3`) present alongside the database(s) passed using `--blast` will be used for queries of those supplied databases.
     * If you're using one of the NCBI nucleotide databases (e.g., `nt`, `nt_core`, etc.), you most likely already have these files present and won't have to worry about any of this.
   - The BLAST taxonomy database can be loaded from a local file or downloaded from NCBI's serverse using the `--blast-taxdb` option.
 Pass with no argument to download or provide the path to `taxdb.tar.gz` to use a local version.